Innovative technology turns rapeseed to food grade level ingredient

 When the rapeseed is brought from field to the factory, it goes through initial processing phases such as drying.
 After this, the magic starts to happen: the raw ingredient begins its journey to become a food-grade ingredient and finally a consumer product.

-— This is not a complicated technology solution, but the road to discovering it was long and winding.
+This is not a complicated technology solution, but the road to discovering it was long and winding.
 First, we tried to come up with a rapeseed concentrate and figure out how to eliminate fat residue to separate the proteins cost-efficiently.
-It was very challenging, says Riihinen.

-Finally, the team decided to take a step back, and look at the problem from a new angle.
-Riihinen explains that concentrates have long been the mainstream way to create plant proteins.
-But she and her team began to think: Why go with the flow?
+Finally, our team decided to take a step back, and look at the problem from a new angle.
+Concentrates have long been the mainstream way to create plant proteins.
+But why go with the flow?

-The most important innovation Riihinen’s team came up with was to combine two processing phases: extraction and enzymatic treatment.
+The most important innovation was to combine two processing phases: extraction and enzymatic treatment.
 This way, the team was able to preserve the proteins in the ingredient.
 They have now patented the innovative approach.

 The test kitchen is a proving ground for the new ingredient